z-tb/dev-docker/README.md

     make run
     ```

-    This command runs a Docker container named `aws-tester` based on the `aws-image`.
+    This command runs a Docker container named `dev-test-container` based on the `dev-test-image:latest`.

 3. **Run Docker Container with Volume Mount:**